Data Science MSDS

 Prototyping the User Experience

-Additional appropriate graduate level (500-899) Computer Science, Software Engineering, or Artificial Intelligence courses with subject codes CS and SE, consulting with your advisor
+Additional appropriate graduate level (500-899) Data Science (DSCI), Information Systems (INFO), Computer Science (CS), Software Engineering (SE), or Artificial Intelligence, consulting with your advisor.

 Optional Coop Experience *0-1